 According to information published on the Oak Ridge Associated Universities website, "it is likely that the major health issue associated with this dinnerware is not the radiation exposures but the ingestion of uranium or other metals that have leached into food or drink in contact with the dinnerware.
 One FDA study measured 1.66 x 10-5 uCi/ml in a 4% acetic acid solution in contact with the ceramic dinnerware for 50 hours — this exceeded the ICRP's maximum permissible concentration (MPC)."

 If you analyze the research, there is a possibility under the right conditions with continual use that a person using glazed ceramic dinnerware could ingest unacceptable amounts of uranium.
 But how often do you eat acidic foods that have been in contact with a plate for 50 hours?
 Most collectors groups dealing with vintage dinnerware do not buy into the notion that these dishes, red or any other color, are unsafe.
 If you are personally concerned, then finding an alternate method for food storage would likely be the answer given the research at hand.

-Would Antique Experts Eat off Older Dinnerware Containing Uranium Oxide in the Glaze?
+Would Antique Experts Eat off Older Dinnerware Containing Uranium Oxide?

 More than likely, yes, and they would enjoy every bite.
 But each person has to proceed within his or her comfort zone.
 If you do not feel safe serving food on older glazed dinnerware based on your knowledge and research, perhaps you can enjoy displaying it in your china cabinet as an alternative.
 Or, you could consider passing it along to someone else who feels more at ease using and enjoying these collectibles for their intended purpose.